Aladin147/BLKWDS_Manager/project_status.md

 - Eliminated potential bugs from inconsistent navigation service access
 - Made the codebase more maintainable and easier to understand
 - Prepared the groundwork for future routing improvements
+- Completed the migration to NavigationHelper across the entire codebase

 ### v0.83.0 - Code Cleanup and Optimization (2025-07-07)